Codeinwp/wp-product-review/readme.md

 * fr_FR translation by Jacques Soule of http://wordpress-pour-vous.com/

 ## Changelog ##
+### 3.6.0 - 2019-05-14  ###

+* Add support for more schema types
+* Use Dashicons instead of FontAwesome
+* Fix issue with buy button in listing table
+* Tested up to WP 5.2

 ### 3.5.2 - 2019-02-28  ###

 * Fix issues with Gutenberg